How to Plan Your Grand Teton National Park Elopement for 2026

 Grand Teton National Park Elopement Locations

 Grand Teton National Park offers gorgeous locations available for your elopement!
-They have a page on their website for Wedding and Commitment Ceremony Information as well.
+They have a detailed page on their website for Wedding and Commitment Ceremony Information as well.
 For picking a location, you can pick different places based on your total guest count, so I'll break down the locations below!

-Note: The total guest counts listed below count for the total amount of people including on-site vendors present at ceremony, not just wedding guests and children.
+The total guest counts listed below count for the total amount of people including on-site vendors present at ceremony, not just wedding guests and children.
 This can include photographers, videographers, officiant, etc.

-- Locations for Elopements for up to 40 Total People (Reserved Site-Specific Ceremonies)
+-Locations for Elopements for up to 40 Total People (Reserved Site-Specific Ceremonies)

 What if there's more than 40 total people?
 If you have more than 40 people, you are unable to get a permit through the national park.
 In this case, there are three places that might be able to accommodate a larger group: